luigisaetta/my-speaker-recognition/README.md

 * [the Speaker Recognition model](./speaker-rec-model.md)

 ### OCI Cloud Services used
-The Speaker Recognition Model is entirely running on Oracle Cloud Infrastructure (OCI) and has been developed using the OCI services listed below, plus a set of Open Source technologies.
+The Speaker Recognition Service is entirely running on Oracle Cloud Infrastructure (OCI) and has been developed using the OCI services listed below, plus a set of Open Source technologies.

 * OCI Compute VM
 * OCI DataScience